 - We have already exceeded our sediment removal targets in the 2024-25 Fiscal Year.
 The target for this year was reduced to account for the completion of the Cogswell and Santa Anita Emergency Sediment Removal Projects.
 Therefore, the only project anticipated to be occurring in spring 2025 is San Gabriel Reservoir.
-San Gabriel typically isn't drawn down until May/early June so little additional sediment was anticipated to be removed beyond that removed in Q1, However, longer construction seasons in Q2 were achieved due to dry weather and more sediment was removed from San Gabriel and Cogswell Reservoir than initially estimated. - The Flood Control District is at a critical point in pursuing funding partners and all project managers are diligently exploring opportunities.
-The annual goal of \$10M is expected to be far surpassed by the Rory Shaw loan funds alone, once secured (anticipated in 2025).
+We will further exceed our target for the remainder of the year as recovery from the January 2025 fires may require the removal of up to 1 million cy. - The Flood Control District is at a critical point in pursuing funding partners and all project managers are diligently exploring opportunities.
+The annual goal of \$10M is expected to be surpassed by the Rory Shaw loan funds alone, once secured (anticipated in 2025). - The Eaton and Palisades Fires, along with subsequent storms, deposited a significant volume of burned debris and sediment in 20 impacted debris basins.
+Public Works has proactively removed over 135,000 cy of material ahead of storms and will conduct additional sediment removal operations from impacted debris basins as needed due to burned watershed conditions resulting in increased sediment deposition.
+Debris removal activities were a significant unanticipated cost for the Flood Control District, which may potentially require reallocation from other projects to fund in the coming years.

-• The County Waterworks Districts continue to increase water supply reliability through various means including the enhancement of financial stability.
-In addition to leveraging capital funds through grants, the Waterworks Districts are recommending to the Board of Supervisors, in October, a "pass-through" rate increase beginning in February 2025 to cover the increasing costs of imported water and inflation.
+- The County Waterworks Districts continue to increase water supply reliability through various means including the enhancement of financial stability.
+In addition to leveraging capital funds through grants, the Waterworks Districts are recommending to the Board of Supervisors, in April, a "pass-through" rate increase beginning in May 2025 to cover the increasing costs of imported water and inflation. - Water system resiliency during fire: One of the most significant takeaways from the Palisade Fire was the demonstration of our water system's resiliency under extreme emergency conditions.
+Despite the challenging circumstances, the Waterworks District 29 (D29) was well-prepared, having pre-staged backup generators at nearly every pump station within the affected area.
+This proactive approach ensured minimal interruption to the water delivery and maintained water quality standards throughout the duration of the fire.
+The availability of emergency power meant that critical infrastructure remained operational, helping to prevent pressure losses and contamination events.

-• Our Low Flow Diversions continue to protect our local waterbodies.
-Last month, there was a sewer overflow that originated in the City of Los Angeles sewer system.
-Because we operate a LFD downstream of the overflow location, we were able to intercept/capture the sewage discharge, which then resulted in lifting of the beach closure at Will Rogers State Beach.
+- Our Low Flow Diversions continue to protect our local waterbodies.
+For example, there was a recent sewer overflow that originated in the City of Los Angeles sewer system.
+Because we operate an LFD downstream of the overflow location, we were able to intercept/capture the sewage discharge, which then resulted in lifting of the beach closure at Will Rogers State Beach. - The population indicator to ensure all residents have access to safe, clean and reliable water resources was affected by the fire and subsequent storm season rain events, resulting in the Department of Public Heath issuing a beach closure event for a period of 15 days.